Magnetic Resonance Imaging (MRI)

 How do I prepare for specialized MRI studies?

-If you schedule a radiology appointment with Johns Hopkins, you will receive a letter confirming your appointment with specific instructions on how to prepare for the specialized MRI exam.
 In some cases, you will be contacted prior to the examination to discuss the details of the procedure and how to prepare.

 Specialized MRI exams include: